PDE-based Group Equivariant Convolutional Neural Networks: Equivariance: Groups Homogeneous Spaces

 \subsection{The General Case}

-A layer in a neural network (or indeed the whole network) can be viewed as an operator from a space of functions defined on a space $X$ to a space of functions defined on a space $Y$.
+A layer in a neural network (or indeed the whole network) can be viewed as an operator from a space of real-valued functions defined on a space $X$ to a space of real-valued functions defined on a space $Y$.
 It may be helpful to think of these function spaces as spaces of images.

 We assume that the possible transformations form a \emph{connected Lie group} $G$.
 Think for instance of a group of translations which shift the domain into different directions.
-We further assume that the Lie group $G$ acts smoothly on both $X$ and $Y$, which means that there are smooth maps $\rho_X : G \times X \to X$ and $\rho_Y: G \times Y \to Y$ such that for all $g, h \in G$,
+The Lie group being connected excludes transformations such as reflections, which we want to avoid for the sake of simplicity.
+We further assume that the Lie group $G$ acts smoothly on both spaces $X$ and $Y$, which means that there are smooth maps $\rho_X : G \times X \to X$ and $\rho_Y: G \times Y \to Y$ such that for all $g, h \in G$,